AntNLP/fm-gym/core-models/README.md

-# data prepare
+# Pre-training data prepare for MLM and NSP

 We use [wikipedia-en](https://huggingface.co/datasets/wikipedia) and [book-corpus](https://huggingface.co/datasets/bookcorpus)(not support yet) as pre-training dataset follow [BERT](https://arxiv.org/abs/1810.04805).

-## step 1
+## Step 1. segment documents
 `segment_documents.py` divides the document into one sentence per line, using blank lines to separate the documents for meeting input format of step 2.

-This script has two arguments: output_file for path of output file and document_num for number of document need precessing.
+This script has two arguments: `output_file` for the path of the output file and `document_num` for the number of documents in the front that needs precessing.

 Example:
 ```text